MoshiMoshi0/TTController/docs/_pages/config/computerstateprofile.md

 ### EffectType
 <div class="variable-block" markdown="block">

-Effect type to set the devices to when the profile is enabled
+Effect type to set the devices to when the profile is enabled.

 **Note:** Supported effect types are different for each controller.
 You can use `Main Menu -> Debug -> Controllers` menu to find what types are supported.
 {: .notice--info}

 **Required:** No<br>